 Descriptive Analysis is the type of analysis of the gathered data that provides a scope to describe, show or summarise the data points in a constructive way such that the patterns of the data might emerge that fulfil every condition of the data.
 It helps the researcher the flexibility for utilising both quantitative and qualitative data in order to discover the existing properties of the population.
 It also helps to conduct qualitative analysis and correlation analysis to describe a phenomenon in its way, as well as the descriptive analysis, which is useful for identifying the variables and new hypotheses that can be further analysed through different experimental and inferential studies.
 The descriptive analysis is utilised by huge numbers of researchers to conduct social research by collecting information that describes internal relationships as natural and exhibits the world as it exists.
 The graphical representation of the data and information provide a clear overview of the data where the researchers can analyse the information and predict future activities as well.
 It also provides a clear conclusion of the distribution of the data, which further helps the researchers to detect typos and outliers, and also it enables them to identify similarities among variables, thus making the researchers ready for conducting further statistical analyses.

 The descriptive analysis is fruitful for the researchers to represent the data easily and develop an in-depth analysis and critical evaluation.
 The frequency and variability of the data can be analysed efficiently to conduct research successfully.
 Measures like segregation, discrimination, and inequality are also possible through a descriptive analysis where SPSS tool, tables and graphs are suitable to represent the quantitative data analysis and it also provides a scope to develop interlink quantitative and qualitative data for further critical evaluation.
-Hereby, cross-tabulation, graphs, median and mean analysis are effective to consider historical data and analyse the factors in the data set. different exposure of the data can also be possible, where the researchers try to utilise excel and SPSS tools for data representation and conducting in-depth critical analysis in order to have effective regression, central tendency and variance for further interpretation of the quantitative data.
+Hereby, cross-tabulation, graphs, median and mean analysis are effective to consider historical data and analyse the factors in the data set. different exposure of the data can also be possible, where the researchers use SPSS data analysis for data representation and conducting in-depth critical analysis in order to have effective regression, central tendency and variance for further interpretation of the quantitative data.